goacs2python/GOACS2-Module-3-Problem-Set/README.md

-# Module 2 Part 2 Problems
+# Module 3 Problems

-Please choose 5 of the problems from our assignment page to complete.
+Please complete 2 problems from Part 1 of the Module 3 Problem Set, and 1 problem from Part 2.

 ---